-And now you may be wondering… are there actually animal ingredients used in our makeup, skincare, bath and body care products today?
+And you may be wondering… are there actually animal ingredients used in our makeup, skincare, bath, and body care products today?

 Disturbingly, animal-derived ingredients and by-products like crushed up bugs, fat from slaughtered animals, and ground-up horns and claws, are still commonly used and found in our everyday beauty products.

-As a result of this gross revelation, many cosmetic companies refuse to source or manufacture products containing animal ingredients and thus creating a line of safe, quality, vegan cosmetics without animal cruelty.
+As a result of this gross revelation, many cosmetic companies refuse to source or manufacture products containing animal ingredients, thus creating a safe, quality, vegan cosmetics line without animal cruelty.

 If you’re just starting to venture into the journey of vegan cosmetics, we’re breaking down all the Vegan Beauty Basics to help you make better and ethical choices that are kinder to animals and the planet.